MedicineYeh/SounderBat/README.md

 ### Installation and Running

-1. Install Node.js ; and use `npm install -g bower` to install Bower.
+1. Install Node.js ; and use `sudo npm install -g bower` to install Bower.
+2. Use `sudo npm install -g grunt-cli` to install grunt.
-2. Clone this repository.
+3. Clone this repository.
-3. Run `npm install` in repository folder.
+4. Run `npm install` in repository folder.
-4. Run `bower install` in repository folder.
+5. Run `bower install` in repository folder.
-5. Run `grunt` in repository folder.
+6. Run `grunt` in repository folder.

 ### Tutorial of Programing HTML5 game